Axway/platform-management-docs/content/en/docs/release_notes/13_08_01_relnotes.md

 ## Platform Management 13.8.1 - 22 Jun 2023

-Platform Management 13.8.1 is a patch release which includes several fixed issue.
+Platform Management 13.8.1 is a patch release which includes several fixed issues.

-## Fixed issue
+## Fixed issues

 * Fixed an issue where an invalid or unregistered URL entered on the *Marketplace Settings* view may receive a generic error response.
 The response now indicates that the URL was invalid.
 * Fixed an issue on the *Monthly Usage* view where numeric entitlements for renewing subscriptions may show an incorrect quota.